When jet engines fall apart, aircraft must stay intact | DW | 22.02.2021

-Two jet engine explosions in one day point to potential dangers looming underneath the wings of aircraft.
-But Andreas Spaeth says planes must be capable of withstanding such damage.
+Two jet engine explosions in one day point to potential dangers underneath the wings of aircraft.
+But, Andreas Spaeth says, planes must be capable of withstanding such damage.

 In some engine types, the fan blades are hollow inside with a view to saving weight.
 The tips of the fan blades, usually between 22 and 38 per engine depending on the class of aircraft, rotate with supersonic speeds inside the inlets.
 Especially on takeoff, such huge high-tech propulsion devices for wide-body aircraft run at full throttle to lift off aircraft weights of 250 tons or more.

-It was during this most critical phase of the flight that two incidents happened last Saturday, one in Europe and the other in the US.
+It was during this most critical phase of the flight that two incidents happened on Saturday, one in Europe and the other in the United States.

 Initially, a 30-year-old Boeing 747-400 freighter took off from Maastricht in the Netherlands for a flight to New York.
 It had just become airborne when an explosion occurred on the outer left engine.
 Broken blades from one of the compressors flew out of the back, slightly injuring an elderly woman and a child on the ground.
 Worse things could easily have happened as the sharp-edged metal pieces punctured parked cars in the suburb of Meerssen like knives coming down from the sky.